melanj/melanj/README.md

 I've worked on several interesting projects over the years, unfortunately I cannot list most of my work here

+Apart from work as a programmer, I am very interested in electronics, network engineering and embedded systems

+I operate an IPv6 network [AS208755](https://bgp.he.net/AS208755) since 2019.
+It is now running with FRRouting but I started with Quagga

 <!--
 **melanj/melanj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.